-Cross browser testing is the process of comparing a website or web application’s functionality and design across multiple web browsers and platforms to ensure consistent behavior and functionality for the end-user.
-With such a wide range of browsers, devices, and operating systems available today, cross browser testing is a crucial part of developing software.
-The purpose of cross-browser testing is to provide a consistent behavior and experience across all browsers, devices, and platforms.
+Cross browser testing is the process of testing a website or web application’s functionality and design across multiple web browsers and platforms to ensure consistent functionality and behavior for the user.
+With such a wide range of browsers, devices, and operating systems available today, cross-browser testing is crucial in developing software.
+The purpose of cross browser testing is to provide a consistent behavior and experience across all browsers, devices, and platforms.

 Like humans, browsers interpret things differently

 Essentially, with cross browser testing, you’re testing the appearance and functionality of a website in different browsers and devices.
 Just as humans interpret things differently, not all browsers interpret code the same way.

 CSS styles can render differently in Internet Explorer 8 than in more recent versions of Internet Explorer and Google Chrome.
 Elegant styling and effects such as hover states, image transparencies, shadows, and even fonts can vary significantly across browsers.
 While these visual differences can often be impossible to overcome completely (especially with older browsers), the goal of cross browser testing is to ensure your users are able to access all content and execute all of the basic functions on your website without any major issues or sacrifices.

 Define which browsers you support